monetha/payment-layer/README.md

 #### Paybacks

 Paybacks are being granted to all customer's who have made an Ether payment through Monetha's payment gateway.
 A customer receives a payback in Monetha Vouchers (aka MTHV).
 Each MTHV is backed by a MTH token.
 Payback voucher amount is locked at the capacity of MTH tokens staked in the MonethaVoucher contract by Monetha.
+A customer can then use those vouchers for discount up to 70% when purchasing through Monetha payment gateway.

 Amount of vouchers granted to a user as a payback is converted according exchange rate that is being updated by Monetha on daily basis.

 This is done with a help of a [MonethaVoucher](https://github.com/monetha/loyalty-contracts/blob/master/contracts/MonethaVoucher.sol) smart contract which is deployed to Ethereum mainnet and can be found at address [0x8D6b6F21e4519Ec10F54842CD9C113eE7e50E04a](https://etherscan.io/address/0x8D6b6F21e4519Ec10F54842CD9C113eE7e50E04a)

 Monetha vouchers are valid for six months.
-If unused within that period, they will move back to their respective pools.
+If not used within that period, they will move back to their respective pools.
 Monetha vouchers are non transferable

 #### Tokenholder program

 All people that have bought or received MTH tokens (aka tokenholders) are eligible to participate in a monthly tokenholders program.
-It is the program where Monetha stakes 1/3 of monthly revenue that was acquired via Monetha payment gateway allows MTH tokenholder to ​claim​ ​for​ ​vouchers proportionately​ ​to​ ​the​ ​amount​ ​of​ ​MTH​ ​tokens​ ​that​ ​they​ ​hold.
+It is the program where Monetha stakes 1/3 of monthly revenue that was acquired via Monetha payment gateway and allows MTH tokenholder to ​claim​ ​for​ ​vouchers proportionately​ ​to​ ​the​ ​amount​ ​of​ ​MTH​ ​tokens​ ​that​ ​they​ ​hold.

 This is done with a help of a [MonethaTokenHoldersProgram](https://github.com/monetha/loyalty-contracts/blob/master/contracts/MonethaTokenHoldersProgram.sol) smart contract which is deployed to Ethereum mainnet and can be found at address [0x4830e1e8D533313d2bb426cF1EF306460f288524](https://etherscan.io/address/0x4830e1e8D533313d2bb426cF1EF306460f288524)